All imported products to be checked for quality

 The monitoring of the products, to be a continuous process, will also be done for the validity period as well, it added.

-In a statement, following seizure of electrical devices that did not meet the standards last month, he emphasizing that the ministry, with other competent government institutions, has been monitoring the specifications, standards and quality of products, as well as their conformity with the origin .
+In a statement, following seizure of electrical devices that did not meet the standards last month, he emphasising that the ministry, with other competent government institutions, has been monitoring the specifications, standards and quality of products, as well as their conformity with the origin.

 The Ministry seized a number of imported electrical devices that do not conform to the standard specifications in the Sultanate by examining samples of these products in the ministry’s laboratories.